 Google Analytics is a free tool you can use to get insights into your website users.
 It can help fine-tune your website and think about where you can make improvements to fit in with your website goals.

-If you’re a web developer, it can help you make informed decisions on where to focus your development efforts, on your client’s website.
+It can help your web developer make informed decisions on where to focus her development efforts, on your client’s website.

 That being said, Google Analytics can be totally overwhelming when you logging in for the first time.
 There is a ton of data available, but there’s a good chance you’ll get confused by all the information that’s thrown out at you.
 And fail to see the most useful data that can help you with your website’s goals.